bensmithett/style/README.md

 ### Base

 The number of core default styles that you build the rest of your application on top of should be kept as low as possible.
-[Normalize.css](http://necolas.github.com/normalize.css/) plus the small number of other base styles specified in this repo are usually enough.
+[Normalize.css](http://necolas.github.com/normalize.css/) plus the few other base styles specified in this repo are usually enough.

 ### Modules